 Principles of Health and Safety

 Gain an understanding of health and safety in the equestrian-sector.
 Learn how these principles can be applied to improve attitudes and behaviour in the workplace.

 Work-related Experience in the Land-based Industries

 This module will develop the knowledge and skills needed to work in the equine industry.
-You’ll take part in practical duties at our Equestrian Centre.
-You'll also complete four weeks of work experience, both at the centre and externally at a place of your choice (subject to approval).
+You’ll take part in weekly and monthly duties at our Equestrian Centre.
+You'll also complete six weeks of work experience, both at the centre and externally at a place of your choice (subject to approval).